mariocastrogama/VAMOOS/README.md

 - level_diagram       : Plot of level diagram for Objective Functions
 - tradeoff_index      : Plot of trade-off index mosaic for Objective Functions
 - HRV_method          : Plot of Hyper-Radial norm of Objective Functions
-- OFspace             : Plot of Objective Space as function of Decision Variables
+- OFspace             : Plot of Objective Space as function of Decision Variables (still under development)
 - Some additional functions useful for creating colorbars, colormaps and other stuff.

 It includes tests for: